Portfolio Optimization based on Neural Networks Sensitivities from Assets Dynamics respect Common Drivers: Theoretical Framework

-We do not know these functions, but we can approximate them with time series data and a Neural Network, because they are universal approximators, as demonstrated in G. Cybenko \cite{Cybenko1989ApproximationBS}.
-Below we show an example of the functional approximator and its components (Figure 1 for illustration), following A. Muñoz San Roque \cite{AntonioMunozSanRoque} :
+We can approximate a PDE solution of the type in (\ref{PDE1}) with time series data and a neural network because they are universal approximators, as demonstrated in \citep{Cybenko1989ApproximationBS}.
+Below is shown an example of the functional approximator of a dynamical system like (\ref{PDE2}) and its components (Figure 1 for illustration), following \citep{AntonioMunozSanRoque}, adapted to our problem: